delsagonz/NFWF_OutplantMonitoring/README.md

                                 CHANGE/GROWTH_CM2
                                GROWTHRATE_PERCENT(%)

-There are 2 different codes listed in this source: MaxGrowthPotential_ & Array_Growths
+There are 2 different codes listed in this source: MaxGrowthPotential_ & Array_Growths.
+The codes may look different but they are not - there is a step where grouping is different..

 **MaxGrowthPotential** - has a different function as it accounts for mortality and determine a more accurate growth rate of the surviving fragments, maximum growth potential was calculated by removing dead and missing fragments from the growth analyses.